BaraaHazzaa/DocuMint/README.md

 ## Support

-For support and inquiries, please contact [contact information]
+For support and inquiries, please contact |baraa-hazaa00@hotmail.com|